 Non-allergic hives are the most common type.
 Usually, their exact cause is unknown.
 Some causes of non-allergic hives are:

 - Viruses and infections

 - Sunlight - sunlamps or direct sunlight

 - Pressure - skin that is rubbed very hard or scratched or clothes are too tight-fitting

 Allergic hives have a known cause, but are less common.
 Some causes of allergic hives are:

-- Foods - any food, but especially eggs, nuts or shellfish
+- Foods - especially peanuts, eggs, tree nuts, milk or shellfish

 - Plants - grass and weeds